pankosmia/Pankosmia-Documentation/docs/legal.md

 ## Hosting

-The https://pankosmia.dev website is hosted by MVH SOLUTIONS
+The https://pankosmia.dev website is hosted by MVH SOLUTIONS.
 Address: 117 rue Lamartine – 84300 Cavaillon (🚧 - Github?).

 ## Terms of use